Impossibility of Depth Reduction in Explainable Clustering: Discussion and Open Problems

-In this paper, we introduced the notion of price of depth reduction, and showed that even in the plane, there is a dataset for which it is unbounded for the $k$-means and $k$-median objectives.
-However, one may wonder if our lower bound construction is too pathological.
-To address this concern, we now informally argue that our impossibility result gives a characterization of every dataset w.r.t.\ its optimal decision tree for explainable clustering.
+One may wonder if our lower bound construction is too pathological.
+To address this concern, we now informally argue that our impossibility result gives a characterization for a non-negligible class of datasets w.r.t.\ its optimal decision tree for explainable clustering.

-We (informally) claim that our paper gives a complete characterization of the structure of datasets w.r.t. their decision tree depth.
-Call a rooted decision tree “totally skewed” if it's depth is 1 less than the number of leaves in the tree.
-We note that in every decision tree, we can identify non-leaf nodes, say $v_1,\ldots ,v_t$ (for the smallest value of $t$), with the following two guarantees: (i) Let $L_i$ be the subset of leaves contained in the subtree rooted at $v_i$.
-Then the $L_i$s form partition of the set of leaves (i.e., point-set) (ii) Each subtree rooted at $v_i$ is either a complete binary tree or a totally skewed tree.
-This is a simple graph-theoretic claim and even admits an algorithmic proof.
+Call a rooted decision tree ``totally skewed'' if it's depth is 1 less than the number of leaves in the tree.
+We note that in a typical decision tree of large depth (say of depth linear in the number of leaves), there is a large induced connected subgraph which is a totally skewed subtree.

 We also note that if the optimal explanation for a dataset is a totally skewed tree then the dataset is "isomorphic" to our seemingly pathological dataset given in \Cref{sec:plane}.
 To see this, consider all the cuts except the first cut.
 If the last (closest to the root) cluster didn’t intersect the second cut, we can use all the cuts except the first and add an additional cut somewhere else in the subtree to separate the last cluster, thus getting a smaller depth tree.
 So, the second cut intersects the last cluster.
 This means that the last cluster has to block the gap between some previous clusters.
 We can repeat this argument to show that the clusters are added in layers blocking the space between previous clusters.